-I wonder if John and Mary Magdalene considered pulling Jesus' mother away until after his body was wrapped for burial; wouldn't an up-close experience with her son's tortured body overwhelm Mary?
-Oftentimes, if a victim's body is badly damaged, a medical examiner will protect family members with only discrete opportunities to view or touch part of the body.
+I wonder if John and Mary Magdalene considered pulling Jesus' mother away until after his body was wrapped for burial.
+Such a tortured body would surely rupture her heart.
+Often, if a victim is badly hurt, a medical examiner will only allow discrete opportunities for family members to view or touch part of their loved one's body.

-And yet, Mary holds her precious son's body, grieving at the brutality of his death, while also aware that this story isn't over.
-After 33 years of presence, listening with her heart, pondering one strange occurrence after another in the life of her son, Mary understands, even in her sorrow, that something bigger is happening here.
+And yet, Mary holds her precious son's body, grieving at the brutality of his death, while also aware his story isn't over.
+After 33 years of presence, listening with her heart, pondering one strange occurrence after another in the life of her son, Mary understands, even in sorrow, something bigger is happening here.

-This is the sixth post in a series on how Mary's Seven Sorrows reflect our seven basic human desires.
+This is the sixth post in a series on our seven basic human desires reflected in Mary's Seven Sorrows.
 Consider the Sixth Sorrow, Mary Receives Christ's Body from the Cross, in light of our basic human desire to be heard and understood.

 At Jesus' death, his followers were confused and despondent.
 Many had fled.
 Perhaps they were thinking, "What was it all for?
 What a waste."

 But Mary recalled Jesus' warnings about what was to come.
 She remembered Simeon's prophecy that her heart would be pierced.
 She knew Jesus had allowed himself to be scourged, mocked, crucified, killed.
-And she must have connected, as her Magnificat declares in Luke 1, that all of this was somehow part of God's promise to Abraham nearly 2,000 years earlier.
+And from Mary's song of Magnificat in Luke 1, she recognized this was all somehow connected to God's promise to Abraham nearly 2,000 years earlier.

-Even as chaos and sadness descend on the scene, Mary's intentional presence throughout Jesus' life helped her hear and understand her Son.
+Even as chaos and sadness descend, Mary's intentional presence throughout Jesus' life helped her hear and understand her Son.

 Was there someone in your childhood who really listened and understood?
 So often, when one of my kids begins to talk, I hold up a finger of pause: "Not now… I'm busy… I'm on the phone… I'm tired… I just talked with you five minutes ago… Can you just give me a moment?"
 What about as an adult?
 Can you recall a time when someone really listened intently as you shared?